-When you're planning a new garden design, it's difficult to know where to start.
-From hard landscaping to choosing the right plants for your conditions, there's a lot to take in – and that's before you even get to the finishing touches like furniture and lighting.
+When you're planning a new garden design, it's difficult to know where to begin.
+From hard landscaping to choosing the right plants for your conditions, there are lots of decisions to be made.
+And that's before you even start thinking about furniture and lighting.

 1. Get to know the rules

-If you’re planning to put up fences, walls or gates – or add to what's already there – you may need planning permission.
-If the structure will be over a metre high and next to a highway, or over two metres elsewhere, you'll require the official say-so.
+First up – you need to check that it's possible for your garden design plans to go ahead.
+If you want to put up fences, walls or gates – or add to what's already there – you may need planning permission.
+For instance, in most regions, if the structure is to be over a meter high and next to a highway, or over two meters elsewhere, you'll require the official say-so.
 Be aware that your rights could also have been removed by an article four direction or planning condition.
 If you live in a listed building, or the structure is a boundary with a listed building, you'll need permission.

-Taking down a fence, wall or gate, or improving them?
-Planning permission isn't required provided there's no height increase, with one exception: if you live in a Conservation Area, you might need to get the go-ahead from your local council before removing these structures.
+If you're taking down garden fence ideas, or a wall or gate (or simply improving them), planning permission isn't required – provided there's no height increase.
+There tends to be an exception if you live in a Conservation Area though – you might need to get the go-ahead from your local council before removing these structures.

 2. Plan your budget and agree on timing